Definition and Example of an Unsecured Credit Card

 Advantages of Unsecured Credit Cards

-Despite the potential legal hazard of having an unsecured credit card, most people would choose an unsecured credit card over a secured one because that means they don't have to pay out money in the beginning—money that could be in the bank earning interest.
-Additionally, unsecured credit cards typically have lower interest rates and offer rewards programs, features that are rare with a secured credit card.
+Despite the potential legal hazard of having an unsecured credit card, most people would choose an unsecured credit card over a secured one, because that means they don't have to pay out money initially—money that could be in the bank earning interest.
+Additionally, unsecured credit cards typically have lower interest rates and offer rewards programs—rare features on secured credit cards.

 How to Get an Unsecured Credit Card With Poor Credit

-People with bad credit, no credit, or who have recently filed for bankruptcy will have the hardest time qualifying for an unsecured credit card.
-Most creditors see your shaky credit history as a risk that you may not be in a position to pay back what you borrow—even if you want to.
+People with poor credit or no credit, or who have recently filed for bankruptcy will have the hardest time qualifying for an unsecured credit card.
+Most creditors see your shaky credit history as a warning that you may not be in a position to pay back what you borrow—even if you want to.
 Therefore, a secured credit card is your best bet for getting your credit back on track and qualifying for a better credit card once you're no longer viewed as a risk.

-You can improve your chances of getting an unsecured credit card by using the secured credit card wisely for at least six months—which means not overspending.
-Also, you should pay off any past due amounts and reduce your balance as much as possible.
+You can improve your chances of getting an unsecured credit card by using the secured credit card wisely for at least six months, which means not overspending.
+You should pay off any past-due amounts and reduce your balance as much as possible.

 After using your credit card responsibly for several months, you may be able to convert to an unsecured credit card.
 If approved, your credit card issuer will refund the security deposit to you.
 However, you should be aware it can take several months to be considered for an unsecured credit card.

-- An unsecured credit card doesn't require a deposit and is the most common type of credit card.
+- An unsecured credit card doesn't require a deposit and is the most common credit card type.

 - You must apply for an unsecured credit card, and your approval will depend on your credit score and credit history.

-- Secured credit cards are good for those who aren't approved for unsecured cards, but they don't offer as many advantages.
+- Secured credit cards are suitable for those who aren't approved for unsecured cards, but they don't offer as many advantages.